NateEag/how-i-code/content/automate-everything.rst

 If it costs more to automate a process than to perform it manually every time, automating it may be a poor business decision.
 Beware the false economy, however.
-A task that is done only once is a very rare creature, and frustrated workers can cost much more than a few "wasted" hours.
+A once-and-done task is a very rare creature, and frustrated workers can cost much more than a few "wasted" hours.

-Many programmers do not realize how many of their daily tasks should be automated.
-Here are a few examples of automatable tasks that are often done manually (or worse yet, not at all).
+Here are a few tasks that should be automated, but are often done manually (or not at all).

 * Checking that code meets style guidelines.
   `Most <https://pypi.python.org/pypi/pep8>`__